 When Group Insurance Ends (COBRA)

-These laws also allow your spouse, former spouse, or child keep health insurance after your job ends, after divorce or your death.
+These laws also allow your spouse, former spouse, or child to keep health insurance after your job ends, after divorce, or your death.

 Get a letter from your health plan that says how long you were insured.
 This is called a Certificate of Creditable Coverage.
 You may need this letter when you get a new group health plan or apply for an individual health plan.

 Individual health plans are plans you buy on your own, for yourself or for your family.

 Starting in 2014, individual health plans are no longer allowed to refuse to cover you or charge higher premiums because you have a pre-existing condition.